How is the Congress agenda set?

 In the case of a card vote, voting members should use the appropriate voting card from their delegate pack, and follow the instructions given by the Chair of Congress.

-Card votes are counted by members of the Governance team, and the result returned to the Head of Governance who will inform the Chair.
+Card votes are counted by members of the Governance team, and the result returned to one of the Governance team who will inform the Chair.

 Points of order